Tequila lime shredded beef tacos are the perfect slow cooker meal for a busy night.

 - 3 TBSP oil

-- 1 – 14.5oz Aldi’s Happy Harvest Fire Roasted Diced Tomatoes – Salsa Style (or substitute one can regular fire roasted diced tomatoes plus ½ cup of your favorite salsa)
+- 1 14.5 ounce can Aldi's Happy Harvest Fire Roasted Diced Tomatoes - Salsa Style, or substitute one can regular fire roasted diced tomatoes plus 1/2 cup of your favorite salsa

 - Preheat oil in a large skillet over high heat until nearly smoking.
 Season beef while oil is heating, and place in skillet to sear 2-3 minutes on each side, or until well browned.
 Reduce heat to low, and place roast into crock pot on high heat.